DP6/easy-collect/documentations/docs/en/gtm-reference.md

 - `containerId` -- By default this is the GTM variable `{{Container ID}}`.
 If disabled, it is the empty string `''`.
    A string that should match the ID of the GTM container where _Easy Collect_ was configured (GTM-XXXXX).

-- `exceptionEvent` -- Por padrão `"gtm_dataQuality_event"`.
+- `exceptionEvent` -- By default `"gtm_dataQuality_event"`.
-  Uma string que identifica o evento enviado à camada de dados caso ocorra alguma exceção no código do GTM.
-Esta opção suporta a ideia da coleta para uma propriedade do Google Analytics de [_Quality Assurence_](https://www.observepoint.com/blog/why-automate-your-web-analytics-qa/) .
-Para entender melhor o uso desta configuração, [consultar documentação de configuração do GTM](https://github.com/DP6/easy-collect/blob/master/README-GTM-CONFIG.md).
+  A string that identifies the event sent to the data layer if an exception occurs in the GTM code.
+This option supports the idea of ​​collecting for a Google Analytics property of [_Quality Assurance_](https://www.observepoint.com/blog/why-automate-your-web-analytics-qa/) .
+To better understand the use of this configuration, [see GTM configuration documentation](https://github.com/DP6/easy-collect/blob/master/documentations/docs/en/gtm-config-gau.md).

-- `exceptionCategory` -- Por padrão `"GTM Exception"`.
+- `exceptionCategory` -- By default `"GTM Exception"`.
-  Uma string que indica qual o value que deve ser preenchido na chave `"event_category"` do evento enviado à camada de dados caso ocorra alguma exceção no código do GTM.
-Esta opção suporta a ideia da coleta para uma propriedade do Google Analytics de [_Quality Assurence_](https://www.observepoint.com/blog/why-automate-your-web-analytics-qa/) .
-Para entender melhor o uso desta configuração, [consultar documentação de configuração do GTM](https://github.com/DP6/easy-collect/blob/master/README-GTM-CONFIG.md)
+  A string that indicates which value should be filled in the `"event_category"` key of the event sent to the data layer in case an exception occurs in the GTM code.
+This option supports the idea of ​​collecting for a Google Analytics property of [_Quality Assurance_](https://www.observepoint.com/blog/why-automate-your-web-analytics-qa/) .
+To better understand the usage of this configuration, [see GTM configuration documentation](https://github.com/DP6/easy-collect/blob/master/documentations/docs/en/gtm-config-gau.md)
 - `customNamePageview` -- By default `"ga_pageview"`.
-   A string that identifies the event sent to the data layer each time the `pageview` function (see below) is called.
+   The string that identifies the event sent to the data layer each time the `pageview` function (see below) is called.

 - `customNameEvent` -- By default `"ga_event"`.
    A string that identifies the event sent to the data layer each time the `event` function (see below) is called.